yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

     The files are downloaded to a folder named **azure-openai**.
 Applications for both C# and Python have been provided.
 Both apps feature the same functionality.

+> **NOTE:** if you get Message saying already cloned , please move the next step

-4. Navigate to the folder for the language of your preference  by running the appropriate command.
+5. Navigate to the folder for the language of your preference  by running the appropriate command.

     **Python**